Mae Ngai

-Mae Ngai (艾明如) is an American historian who is the Lung Family Professor of Asian American Studies and Professor of History at Columbia University.
+Mae Ngai (艾明如 (Ài Míngrú)) is an American historian who is the Lung Family Professor of Asian American Studies and Professor of History at Columbia University.
 Her work focuses on nationalism, citizenship, ethnicity, immigration, and race in 20th-century United States history.

 Early life and education

 Ngai was born in The Bronx, New York City, to a Taiwanese American family.
-Her family were Taiwanese waishengren that had fled mainland China for Taiwan during the Retreat of the government of the Republic of China to Taiwan in 1949, and her maternal grandfather was a Kuomintang official.
+Her parents were Taiwanese waishengren that had fled mainland China for Taiwan during the Great Retreat in 1949.
+Her maternal grandfather was a Kuomintang official.

 Ngai took a break from her schooling in 1972 to work as a community activist.
 After working in the Education and Political Action Department and the Consortium for Worker Education as a researcher and professional labor educator in an environment "where being Chinese and being American existed in tension, but not in contradiction," Ngai decided to pursue graduate school focusing on immigration studies.

 Ngai earned a Bachelor of Arts (B.A.) from Empire State College in 1992, then a Master of Arts (1993) and Ph.D.
 (1998) from Columbia University, where she wrote her dissertation under Eric Foner.

 Academic career

 After graduation, Ngai obtained postdoctoral fellowships from the Social Science Research Council, the New York University School of Law, and, in 2003, the Radcliffe Institute.
-She taught at the University of Chicago as an associate professor before returning to Columbia as a full professor in 2006.
+She taught at the University of Chicago as an assistant and then associate professor before returning to Columbia as a full professor in 2006.

 Ngai is especially interested in problems of nationalism, citizenship, and race as they are produced historically in law and society, in processes of transnational migration, and in the formation of ethno-racial communities.

 In addition to publishing in numerous academic journals, Ngai has written on immigration and related policy for the Washington Post, the New York Times, the Los Angeles Times, The Nation, and the Boston Review.

 Ngai's most notable work was Impossible Subjects: Illegal Aliens and the Making of Modern America, which discusses the creation of the legal category of an "illegal alien" in the early 20th century and its social and historical consequences and context.